raymondborkowski/tiny-picker/README.md

 new TinyPicker({
         firstBox:document.getElementById('startDate'), // Required -- Overrides us finding the first input box
         lastBox: document.getElementById('endDate'), // Required -- Overrides us finding the last input box
-        fbv: new Date(), // Needs to be a valid instance of Date
+        startDate: new Date(), // Needs to be a valid instance of Date
-        lbv: new Date(), // Needs to be a valid instance of Date
+        endDate: new Date(), // Needs to be a valid instance of Date
         monthsToShow: 2, // How many months to display
         days: ['Su','Mo','Tu','We','Th','Fr','Sa'], // Override for day abbreviations in the calendar
         local: 'es-US', // Specifiy the language and date format. < IE 10 defaults to en-US,
-        cb: function(startDate, endDate){} // callback function when user inputs dates,
+        success: function(startDate, endDate){} // callback function when user inputs dates,
         err: function(){} // callback fired when err state });
 ```